MicrosoftDocs/defender-docs/defender/threat-intelligence/using-tags.md

 ### Viewing and searching custom tags

-You can view tags that you or others added within their tenant after searching an IP, domain, or host artifact.
+You can view tags that you or others added within your tenant after searching an IP address, domain, or host artifact.

 ![Tags Custom](media/tagsCustom.png)